 In April 2015, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2015-03, Interest - Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs.
-The update requires debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of the related debt liability instead of being presented as an asset.
-Debt disclosures will include the face amount of the debt liability and the effective interest rate.
+The update requires debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of the related debt liability and the effective interest rate.
 The update requires retrospective application and represents a change in accounting principle.
-The update is effective for fiscal periods beginning after

-December 15, 2015.
+The update is effective for fiscal periods beginning after December 15, 2015.
 Early adoption is permitted for financial statements that have not been previously issued.
 We elected early adoption of this standard effective the second quarter of 2015.

-In May 2014, the FASB issued Accounting Standards Update ("ASU") 2014-09, "Revenue from Contracts with Customers (Topic 606)."
+In May 2014, the FASB issued ASU 2014-09, "Revenue from Contracts with Customers (Topic 606)."
 The amendments in ASU 2014-09 affect any entity that either enters into contracts with customers to transfer goods or services or enters into contracts for the transfer of nonfinancial assets unless those contracts are within the scope of other standards (e.g., insurance contracts or lease contracts).
-This ASU will supersede the revenue recognition requirements in Topic 605, Revenue Recognition, and most industry-specific guidance, and creates a Topic 606 Revenue from Contracts with Customers.
+This ASU will supersede the revenue recognition requirements in Topic 605, Revenue Recognition, and most industry-specific guidance, and creates a Topic 606

+Revenue from Contracts with Customers.
 The core principle of the guidance is that an entity should recognize revenue to depict the transfer of the promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The amendments are effective for annual reporting periods beginning after December 15, 2017.
 Early application is not permitted.
 We are assessing the impact this pronouncement may have on our financial reporting.